zaiisao/Documentation/en/Agora Platform/reseller_console_guide.md

   Click the legend below the chart to see the usage chart of H265 audio and video hosting-in duration.

-  <div class="alert note">Key terms:- Transcoding: Transcoding is used in CDN live streaming when multiple hosts are in the channel.
-In CDN live streaming, the audio and video streams sent to the SD-RTN™ are transferred into RTMP (Real-Time Messaging Protocol) protocol and pushed to the CDN.- Hosting-in: An audience can apply to become a host to interact directly with the existing hosts.- H264: H.264, also referred to as MPEG-4 Part 10 or Advanced Video Coding (MPEG-4 AVC), is a block-oriented motion-compensation-based video compression standard.- H265: H.265, also referred to as MPEG-H Part 2 or High Efficiency Video Coding (HEVC), is a video compression standard.</div>
+  <div class="alert note">Key terms:<ul><li>Transcoding: Transcoding is used in CDN live streaming when multiple hosts are in the channel.
+In CDN live streaming, the audio and video streams sent to the SD-RTN™ are transferred into RTMP (Real-Time Messaging Protocol) protocol and pushed to the CDN.<br><li>Hosting-in: An audience can apply to become a host to interact directly with the existing hosts.<br><li>H264: H.264, also referred to as MPEG-4 Part 10 or Advanced Video Coding (MPEG-4 AVC), is a block-oriented motion-compensation-based video compression standard.<br><li>H265: H.265, also referred to as MPEG-H Part 2 or High Efficiency Video Coding (HEVC), is a video compression standard.</ul></div>

 #### Concurrent channel